 The family powder room is a master class in balancing function and style.
 "It's functional enough for several kids to use at any given time yet still pleasing to all eyes," says Bishop.
 "Schumacher wallpaper, a fun, over-scaled mirror, and Erika Dufour's Salt I and Salt II complete the scene."

 Outfitted with a cozy sofa, the family den is the ideal space for lounging, reading, or working on homework.
 "Vast windows frame the ravine outside, creating natural artwork against the crisp, white sofa," says Bishop.

-"Dark, moody, enveloping, textural, and sultry, the master bedroom is a strong departure from the rest of the house," Bishop tells MyDomaine.
+"Dark, moody, enveloping, textural, and sultry, the primary bedroom is a strong departure from the rest of the house," Bishop tells MyDomaine.
 "We furnished the room with custom nightstands, a custom headboard in Dedar fabric, Muse bedding, and an Oscar Isberian rug.

-The master bathroom posed yet another marble design challenge for Bishop and the Studio Gild team.
+The primary bathroom posed yet another marble design challenge for Bishop and the Studio Gild team.
 "Let us just say, finding a dozen (plus!) marble slabs is not an easy task—but in the end, it was worth every minute spent, and our final vision was realized with Marmo Stone," the designer reveals.
 "A lazy soaking tub is perched in front of floor-to-ceiling windows and an antique mirror marks the centerline of an extruded vanity cabinet to keep his and her sides nicely designated, complete with Dornbracht fittings."